How to Add a CSS Fade-in Transition Animation to Text, Images, Scroll & Hover

 The CSS opacity property is used to specify how opaque or transparent an element is.
 Values for this property range from 0 to 1, with 0 being completely transparent and 1 being completely opaque.

-When transitioning from completely transparent to completely opaque, the element will gradually appear on the page.
-That's called a fade-in animation, and it can be used on images, text, and other page elements too.
+The element will gradually appear on the page when transitioning from completely transparent to completely opaque.
+That's called a fade-in animation.
+It can be used on images, text, and other page elements such as buttons.

 Fade-in Image Transition Using CSS

-To demonstrate opacity transitions, let’s look at a fade-in image transition.
+To demonstrate opacity transitions, I’ll show you a fade-in image transition.
 Here, an image goes from transparent to full opacity over the course of a few seconds:

 example of fade in image transition using css opacity